 Let’s talk about how to dry mint leaves for tea.

-We ordered up some peppermint tea, and what arrived were some pretty little glasses stuffed with fresh mint leaves and some freshly boiled water on the side.
+We ordered up some mint tea, and what arrived were some pretty little glasses stuffed with fresh mint leaves and some freshly boiled water on the side.
 And do you know what?
 That tea, on a roaring hot day in what felt like the busiest place in the world really hit the spot.
-We ending up in that cafe many times during our time in Marrakesh, drinking their fresh peppermint tea.
+We ending up in that cafe many times during our time in Marrakesh, drinking their fresh mint tea.

 How to Dry Mint Leaves for Tea